leomenezessz/pyppium/docs/fetcher.md

     * `#!python condition.VISIBILITY:` Wait for an element to be visible.
     * `#!python condition.PRESENCE:` Wait for the presence of the element.
+    * `#!python condition.INVISIBILITY:` Wait for an element to be invisible.
+    * `#!python condition.CLICKABLE:` Wait for an element to be clickable.

 === "fetches"